microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 4. You will need to format the C-CDA data so that it sits correctly in the JSON request body.

     __Hint:__ The JSON spec requires all keys and values to be surrounded by double quotes.
-Aside from the surrounding quotes, however, any double quotes *within* JSON-transported data must be `\` escaped.
+Any double quotes *within* the JSON data payload must be `\` escaped, however.
 Look at the `"` quotation marks in the C-CDA data.
-These `"` quotes all need to be `\` escaped in order for the request body to be valid JSON.
+These `"` quotes all need to be `\` escaped in order for the body of the request to be valid JSON.

 6. When ready, copy and paste the JSON-formatted request parameters with the C-CDA payload into the `Body` of the `Convert Data - CCDA` request in Postman.